On bounded depth proofs for Tseitin formulas on the grid; revisited

 The inversion process of each round runs parallel to the inversion for the standard switching lemma.
 We recover the information pieces used in the single formula process and use the knowledge of the difference to turn these into information pieces for the common decision tree.

-Of the additional extra information needed (that is, the index~$j \in [m]$ for each round and the differences in values) only the index~$j$ cannot be absorbed into the constant~$A$ in the base of the bound.
+Of the additional extra information needed (that is, the index~$j \in [m]$ for each round, the identity of the additional chosen centers, and the differences in values) only the index~$j$ cannot be absorbed by the constants~$A, c_1$ and~$c_2$.
 This extra information causes the factor~$M^{s/\ell}$ in the bound of \cref{lemma:multiswitch}.
 This completes the discussion of the proof of \cref{lemma:multiswitch}.